 Golf carts also drive at a low speed.
 Many golf carts can’t go over 15 MPH, and “fast” golf carts don’t reach speeds higher than 25 MPH.
 Because of these low speeds, many people believe that people of all ages can safely drive golf carts.

-What these people don’t realize is that “children’s golf carts” aren’t always as safe as they seem.
+What these people don’t realise is that “children’s golf carts” aren’t always as safe as they seem.

 Should Children Drive Golf Carts?

-Children should NEVER drive any kind of golf cart on their own, especially without supervision.
+Children should NEVER drive any golf cart on their own, especially without supervision.

 Kids don’t have the right judgment and motor skills needed to operate a vehicle, even a slow one.
 Giving a child permission to drive a golf cart can result in serious injury.

 Golf carts aren’t like bikes.
 They don’t make good toys.